 - take careful notes of the incident and the Employer’s actions; and

-- seek the assistance of a trained AMAPCEO Workplace Representative in your District right away.
+- seek the assistance of a trained AMAPCEO Workplace Representative at the Ontario Health - Quality Unit right away.

-Search for a Workplace Representative, and get in touch by email to see if they can help you with your matter.
-They do not have to be in your Ministry.
+Search for a Workplace Representative at the Ontario Health - Quality Unit, and get in touch by email to see if they can help you with your matter.

 Workplace Representatives are trained union members who have volunteered to confidentially assist members like you in the workplace.
 They should be your first point of contact in seeking information and representation with an issue at work.
 Access to this assistance is important advantage of being a unionized professional.